vyse/ydict_bat/README.md

 - sed : for removing \n<br />

 all above tools could be easily installed with scoop/choco, e.g. `scoop install jq`

+*When running yd.bat, the current path should be writable, because ydict_bat creates some temporary files when running.*